HomeAntibiotics

 Can I buy antibiotics online?

-The Online Clinic can prescribe antibiotics for a range of infections if it is justified.
-Please complete and appropriate medical questionnaire by clicking on the Free Consultation button below.
-We can arrange for antibiotics to be prescribed for next day delivery.
+The Online Clinic can prescribe antibiotics for a range of infections if it is clinically appropriate and safe to do so.
+Please complete the most appropriate medical questionnaire by clicking on the Free Consultation button below.
+We can arrange for antibiotics to be prescribed for next day delivery in the UK or for same day collection in a pharmacy close to you.

 Free Online Assessment Quick and Without Obligation